morrownr/USB-WiFi/README.md

 ### Linux out-of-kernel drivers (Realtek) for Dual Band USB WiFi Adapters

 Note: The list is ranked in order by quality of driver with best at the top.
 The best overall driver is currently the 8821au.
 It performs well in all supported modes.
 The next best driver is the 8812au driver.
 The fastest driver in managed mode is the 88x2bu.
-My advice, if you need good performance in master mode or monitor mode, is sell your Realtek chipset based adapter and get one of the adapters based on in-kernel drivers as shown earlier in this document.
+My advice, if you need good performance in master mode or monitor mode, is repurpose or sell your Realtek chipset based adapter and get one of the adapters based on in-kernel drivers as shown earlier in this document.
 None of these out-of-kernel drivers are fully Linux Wireless standards compliant.

 Note: Out-of-kernel drivers require you to find, download, compile and install the driver source code.
 The below links provide a lot of information, including information about supported adapters.
 Nine total chipsets are supported with the following five drivers.

-Note: None of the Realtek out-of-kernel drivers test good for WPA3 support.
-If you need WPA3 support, head back up to the list of adapters with in-kernel support.
+Note: None of the Realtek out-of-kernel drivers test good for WPA3 support without externel changes.
+If you need WPA3 support now, head back up to the list of adapters with in-kernel support.
 I have tested multiple adapters with `mt761xu` chipsets and WPA3 is working fine with Ubuntu 20.04 and later, Linux Mint 20.1 and the Raspberry PI OS.

 Note:  None of the Realtek out-of-kernel drivers support interface combinations.
 If you need support for interface combinations, head back up to the list of adapters with in-kernel support.
 I have tested multiple adapters with `mt7612u` and `mt7610u` chipsets and multiple interface combinations are supported with the current Linux in-kernel drivers.